psb/bucklescript.github.io/docs/new-project.md

 node src/demo.bs.js
 ```

 And that's it!
-You've just built the project once and ran the JS output.
-Feel free to inspect the js output, add a few files in `my-new-project/src`, etc. Hopefully we've delivered on our promise of being a lean toolchain with clean output =).
+You have just built the project once and ran the JS output.
+Feel free to inspect the JS output, add a few files in `my-new-project/src`, etc. Hopefully we have delivered on our promise of being a lean toolchain with clean output =).

-We'll explain `bsb`, the build system called by the above `npm run build`, in a later section.
+We will explain `bsb`, the build system called in the above `npm run build` command, in a later section.

 ## Editor Integration